-We are very early in our development efforts.
+We are early in our development efforts.
 We have only completed a Phase 1 clinical trial of one product candidate, and as a result it will be years before we commercialize a product candidate, if ever.
 If we are unable to advance our product candidates through preclinical studies and clinical trials, obtain marketing approval and ultimately commercialize them, or experience significant delays in doing so, our business will be materially harmed.

-We are very early in our development efforts and have invested our research efforts to date in developing our EDO platform.
+We are early in our development efforts and have invested our research efforts to date in developing our EDO platform.
 We have a portfolio of research programs and are in the early stages of developing five product candidates-PGN-EDO51, PGN-EDODM1, PGN-EDO53, PGN-EDO45 and PGN-EDO44.
-We have completed the Phase 1 clinical trial for our first product candidate, PGN-EDO51; however, we have not completed IND- or CTA-enabling activities for any of our other product candidates or advanced any of our other product candidates into clinical trials.
+We have completed a Phase 1 clinical trial for our first product candidate, PGN-EDO51, and plan to initiate two Phase 2 studies of this product candidate, designated CONNECT1-EDO51 and CONNECT2-EDO51, respectively.
+In May 2023, we announced that we received a clinical hold notice from the FDA regarding our IND application to initiate our Phase 1 FREEDOM-EDODM1 study in the United States, and in June 2023, we provided an update on our plans with respect to this program.
+We may not be able to resolve this clinical hold to the satisfaction of the FDA, which may adversely impact our ability to develop PGN-EDODM1 in the other geographies we plan to pursue.
+We have not completed IND- or CTA-enabling activities for any of our other product candidates or advanced any of our other product candidates into clinical trials.
 Our ability to generate product revenue, which we do not expect will occur for many years, if ever, will depend heavily on the successful clinical development and eventual commercialization of our product candidates, which may never occur.
 We currently generate no revenue from sales of any product, and we may never be able to develop or commercialize a marketable product.

 Commencing clinical trials in the United States is subject to authorization by the FDA, of an IND and finalizing the trial design based on discussions with the FDA and other regulatory authorities.
-In the event that the FDA requires us to complete additional preclinical studies or we are required to satisfy other FDA or other regulator requests prior to commencing clinical trials, the start of our first clinical trials may be delayed.
-Even after we receive and incorporate guidance from these regulatory authorities, the FDA or other regulatory authorities could disagree that we have satisfied their requirements to commence any clinical trial or change their position on the acceptability of our trial design or the clinical endpoints selected, which may require us to complete additional preclinical studies or clinical trials or impose stricter approval conditions than we currently expect.
+In the event that the FDA requires us to complete additional preclinical studies or we are required to satisfy other FDA or other regulator requests prior to commencing clinical trials, the start of our clinical trials may be delayed.
+For example, with the clinical hold that FDA has placed on our planned Phase 1 FREEDOM-EDODM1 clinical trial of PGN-EDODM1 in the United States, we plan to submit a response to the FDA as quickly as feasible and plan to pursue discussions with regulatory agencies in other geographies to initiate FREEDOM-EDODM1.
+Even after we receive and incorporate guidance from these regulatory authorities, the FDA or other regulatory authorities could disagree that we have satisfied their requirements to commence any clinical trial, including with respect to PGN-EDODM1, or change their position on the acceptability of our trial design or the clinical endpoints selected, which may require us to complete additional preclinical studies or clinical trials or impose stricter approval conditions than we currently expect.
 There are equivalent processes and risks applicable to CTAs in other countries, including Canada and countries in the Europe.